Paneer butter masala recipe with step by step pictures, video. The popular restaurant style gravy side dish for Indian flatbreads.

 15. Mix well and in goes the cooking cream.

-16. Keep the flame in low and don’t let the gravy boil vigorously.
-Just mix in low flame for 2 minutes and switch off the flame.
+16. Keep the heat in low and don't let the gravy boil vigorously.
+Just cook in low heat for 2 minutes and switch off the stove.

 17. Garnish with 3 tablespoon of coriander leaves.
 Top it with remaining butter.